-The SFA Cashmere Standard is the SFA's definition of best practice in the production of cashmere.
-This is a normative document and the SFA reserves the right to amend it based on developing needs and emerging best practices, as defined in the SFA's Standard Setting Procedure.
+The SFA Animal Fibre Standard is the SFA's definition of best practice in the production of animal fibre products.
+This is a normative document and the SFA reserves the right to amend it based on developing needs and emerging best practices, as defined in the SFA Standard Setting Procedure.
 The official language of the SFA is English; clarifications of translations should refer to the English original for confirmation.
 Please ensure you have the latest version of this Standard.
 The SFA website will always display the current valid Standard.

-More information can be found in the Standard's Terms of Reference.
+More information on the qualitative aims of this Standard can be found in the Standard's Terms of Reference.